What’s wrong with the ECA Bill?

-The proposed Electronic Communications Amendment (ECA) Bill has come under fire from almost all the parties it will affect, and will likely embroil the industry in years of litigation if it is passed into law.
+By Kathy Gibson – The proposed Electronic Communications Amendment (ECA) Bill has come under fire from almost all the parties it will affect, and will likely embroil the industry in years of litigation if it is passed into law.

 Free Market Foundation (FMF) executive director Leon Louw is emphatically critical of the bill, and believes that it wouldn’t pass constitutional muster as it stands.